getpelican/pelican-themes/pelican-bootstrap3/README.md

 This theme has support for the [Related Posts plugin](https://github.com/getpelican/pelican-plugins/tree/master/related_posts).
 All you have to do, is enable the plugin, and the theme will do the rest.

+### Series

+This theme supports the [Series plugin](https://github.com/getpelican/pelican-plugins/tree/master/series).
+If you enable the plugin you will find in the footer the links to the previous and next articles in the series.

+You may customize the header of this list setting the `SERIES_TEXT` variable, which can also include the `index` and `name` variables.
+The first is the index of the current article in the series (starting from 1) and the second is the name of the series.
+The default string is `Part %(index)s of the %(name)s series`.

+You may display on the sidebar the link to the previous and next article in the series setting `DISPLAY_SERIES_ON_SIDEBAR` to `True`.

+You may display information on the series just under the article title setting `SHOW_SERIES` to `True`.

 ### IPython Notebook support

 This theme supports including IPython notebooks through the [Liquid Tags plugin](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags).
 If you enable the plugin, the theme will automatically include the right CSS/JS to make the notebooks work.